-The performance of this characteristic was measured with the indicator "Excluding investments in issuers involved in controversial activities'.
+The performance of this characteristic was measured with the indicator 'Excluding investments in issuers involved in controversial activities'.

-2. Excluding countries.
+· Excluding countries.

 During the reporting period, no investments have been made in countries against which arms embargoes have been imposed by the United Nations Security Council.
-Similarly, investments are not made in countries included in the Financial Action Task Force list, which are subject to a 'Call for Action'.
+Similarly, investments are not made in countries included in the Financial Action Task Force list, which are subject to a "Call for Action".

-The performance of this characteristic was measured with the indicator "Excluding investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the Financial Action Task Force list, that are subject to a 'Call for Action'.
+The performance of this characteristic was measured with the indicator 'Excluding investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the Financial Action Task Force list, that are subject to a "Call for Action".

-3. Adhered to good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
+· Adhered to good corporate governance, compliance with human and labour rights, protection of the environment and prevention of bribery and corruption.